 - 1 cup of grapes; 1 gram; 62 calories

 - Totals: 9.7 grams of fiber; 35 grams of protein; 336 calories

 The meal we put together proves 52 grams of fiber, which exceeds our goal by 12 grams.
 The more fiber you eat, the more water you must drink.
 Fruit and vegetables provide a high intake of water.
 Water makes up about 90% of most fruits and vegetables.
 Thus, fruits and vegetables are excellent sources of fiber.
 Also, by decreasing or increasing the portion size, you can increase or reduce fiber, protein, and calories.

 The nutritional facts label will tell you that the daily values are based on a 2,000-calorie diet.
 Therefore, your daily values may be higher or lower depending on your calorie needs.
 When suggesting serving sizes, most food manufacturers consider the health implications of calories and nutrients.
-Therefore, you would be wise to believe and follow the recommended serving sizes.
+Therefore, you should believe and follow the recommended serving sizes.

-The USDA requires food manufacturers to include the nutritional facts label on all prepared foods.
+The USDA requires food manufacturers to include nutritional facts labels of all prepared foods.
 Still, you can also google the nutritional facts by entering the query: “food type nutritional facts.”
-The search will provide you with a copy of the nutritional facts label under the all or image tab.
+The search will provide a copy of the nutritional facts label under the all or image tab.